 Maddy "MADlines" Clifford is a writer, rapper and educator.

 Soon after, Maddy began collaborating with talented producer, Allie “XOA” Howard.
 Together they formed the hip-hop band, FR333.
 FR333 has recorded at Fantasy and Different Fur studios and performed original work at Yerba Buena Center for the Arts.
 Most recently, FR333 composed the musical score for Flyaway Productions’ The Right To Be Believed—an apparatus-based dance exploring wage equality, consent and abortion rights.
 FR333 is set to complete their debut album in 2018.

 In 2012, Maddy attained a Masters in Fine Arts degree in Poetry from Mills College.
 She has seven years of in-depth teaching experience, mainly in underserved communities of color.
-She’s worked with such organizations as Powerful Voices, Oakland Leaf, Youth Speaks, Streetside Stories, Performing Arts Workshop and, most recently, she was awarded a WritersCorps Teaching Artist in Residence grant.
+She’s worked with such organizations as Powerful Voices, Oakland Leaf, Youth Speaks, Streetside Stories, and, most recently, she was awarded a WritersCorps Teaching Artist in Residence grant.
 Maddy uses hip-hop and spoken word to bring the magic of literacy to communities in need.

 During the summer of 2016, Maddy worked as a Teaching Artist with The Residency in Seattle.
-The program offered intensive hip-hop workshops to low-income youth and was funded in partnership between the MoPOP Musuem, ArtsCorps and Macklemore & Ryan Lewis.
+The program offered intensive hip-hop workshops to low-income youth and was funded in partnership between the MoPOP Museum, ArtsCorps and Macklemore & Ryan Lewis.

-Maddy's mission is to leave an indelible footprint in a shifting cultural landscape, one in which young people's dreams for peace can take root.
+Maddy's overall mission is to leave an indelible footprint in a shifting cultural landscape, one in which young people's dreams for peace can take root.
 She has helped publish a total of six student publications of poetry, including audio recordings of youth poems, chapbooks, a poster series and a short video.
 These days, you’ll find her facilitating weekly creative writing workshops at the San Francisco Juvenile Justice Center (a short-term youth detention center for the city and county of SF) through her project, Free Me Fast.